pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 ### Python/GDAL via Docker

 In case you have difficulties setting up Python with GDAL on your local machine (or just want to try out), an alternative approach is available using Python via Docker.
-[Docker](https://www.docker.com) is a virtualisation technology which runs isolated containers within your computer.
+[Docker](https://www.docker.com) is a virtualization technology which runs isolated containers within your computer.

 - First [install docker](https://docs.docker.com/desktop/install/windows-install/).
 - Start the Docker Desktop tool.